 In the USA, CBD Oils come with and without THC.
 So it’s a little more complicated here.
 Although medical cannabis (with THC) is legal in some states in the USA, all airports are controlled under federal law.
 This means that if, for example, you bought CBD Oil with THC in Colorado, you can’t fly with it.
 That’s because under federal law THC is illegal in the USA.

 Take Thailand for example.
 There have been cases of people getting 5 years in a Thai jail for carrying substances that were legal in their home country, only to find they are a criminal when they land.
 Prescription drugs like Tramadol.
 Thailand has now legalised many CBD products but only those manufactured within Thailand, importation is still prohibited.

-There was also a case of Mostafa Soliman, an America citizen who was imprisoned in Egypt in 2010 for importing organic hemp seed oil, used mostly in salads.
+There was also a case of Mostafa Soliman, an American citizen who was imprisoned in Egypt in 2010 for importing organic hemp seed oil, used mostly in salads.
 If convicted he would have faced the death penalty.
 Thankfully he was released following protests.

-So we'll end this article as started and say if you’re not 100% sure, check with authorities in the country you are traveling to before you leave.
+So we'll end this article as we started and say if you’re not 100% sure, check with authorities in the country you are travelling to before you leave.
 Don’t forget to include any countries where you might be changing flights, although you’re not leaving the airport, you’re still landing there and subject to their laws.